Przypowieści Salomona 18

 od Crossway

 1 Whoever isolates himself seeks his own desire; he breaks out against all sound judgment.
 (Jud 1,19)2 A fool takes no pleasure in understanding, but only in expressing his opinion.
 (Przyp 13,16; Kazn 10,3)3 When wickedness comes, contempt comes also, and with dishonor comes disgrace.4 The words of a man’s mouth are deep waters; the fountain of wisdom is a bubbling brook.
 (Przyp 20,5)5 It is not good to be partial to[1] the wicked or to deprive the righteous of justice.
 (Kpł 19,15; Pwt 1,17; Ps 82,2; Przyp 17,15; Przyp 24,23; Przyp 28,21)6 A fool’s lips walk into a fight, and his mouth invites a beating.
 (Przyp 19,29)7 A fool’s mouth is his ruin, and his lips are a snare to his soul.
 (Ps 64,8; Ps 140,9; Przyp 10,14; Przyp 12,13; Przyp 13,3; Kazn 10,12)8 The words of a whisperer are like delicious morsels; they go down into the inner parts of the body.
 (Przyp 16,28; Przyp 20,27; Przyp 26,22)9 Whoever is slack in his work is a brother to him who destroys.
-(Przyp 28,24)10 The name of the Lord is a strong tower; the righteous man runs into it and is safe.
-(Wj 34,5; 2 Sm 22,3; Ps 18,2; Ps 20,1; Ps 61,3)11 A rich man’s wealth is his strong city, and like a high wall in his imagination.
+(Przyp 28,24)10 The name of the LORD is a strong tower; the righteous man runs into it and is safe.
+(Wj 34,5; Ps 18,2; Ps 20,1; Ps 61,3)11 A rich man’s wealth is his strong city, and like a high wall in his imagination.
 (Przyp 10,15)12 Before destruction a man’s heart is haughty, but humility comes before honor.
 (Przyp 11,2; Przyp 15,33)13 If one gives an answer before he hears, it is his folly and shame.
 (Jan 7,51)14 A man’s spirit will endure sickness, but a crushed spirit who can bear?
 (Przyp 15,13)15 An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge.16 A man’s gift makes room for him and brings him before the great.
-(Rdz 32,20; 1 Sm 25,27; Przyp 17,8)17 The one who states his case first seems right, until the other comes and examines him.18 The lot puts an end to quarrels and decides between powerful contenders.
+(Rdz 32,20; 1 Sm 17,8; 1 Sm 25,27)17 The one who states his case first seems right, until the other comes and examines him.18 The lot puts an end to quarrels and decides between powerful contenders.
 (Przyp 16,33)19 A brother offended is more unyielding than a strong city, and quarreling is like the bars of a castle.20 From the fruit of a man’s mouth his stomach is satisfied; he is satisfied by the yield of his lips.
 (Przyp 12,14)21 Death and life are in the power of the tongue, and those who love it will eat its fruits.
-(Przyp 4,23; Przyp 12,13; Mt 12,36)22 He who finds a wife finds a good thing and obtains favor from the Lord.
+(Mt 4,23; Mt 12,13; Mt 12,36; Mt 12,37)22 He who finds a wife finds a good thing and obtains favor from the LORD.
 (Rdz 2,18; Przyp 8,35; Przyp 12,4; Przyp 19,14; Przyp 31,10)23 The poor use entreaties, but the rich answer roughly.
 (Jk 2,3; Jk 2,6)24 A man of many companions may come to ruin, but there is a friend who sticks closer than a brother.
 (Przyp 17,17)